Our History of Growth

 Check out highlights from Green Hills history and learn about the history of our sister company, Citizens, acquired in 2020.

-On December 20, 1950, a small group of citizens met in a church basement in Breckenridge, Missouri, to discuss bringing dial-up phone service to rural families of North Central Missouri.
+In 1950, a small group of citizens met in a church basement in Breckenridge, Missouri, to discuss bringing telephone service to rural families of North Central Missouri.
 The group formed under the name Farmers’ Cooperative.
 In 1952, it became a member-owned cooperative, established a Board of Directors, and changed the name to Green Hills Telephone Corporation.

-Over a period of time, Green Hills acquired the following exchanges: Lock Springs (1952), Mooresville (1953), Ludlow (1953), Dawn (1953), Breckenridge (1954), Cowgill (1955), Knoxville (1955), Polo (1958), Bogard (1961), Tina (1961), Stet (1961), Avalon (1986), and Wheeling (1986).
+Green Hills grew by acquiring the following exchanges: Lock Springs (1952), Mooresville (1953), Ludlow (1953), Dawn (1953), Breckenridge (1954), Cowgill (1955), Knoxville (1955), Polo (1958), Bogard (1961), Tina (1961), Stet (1961), Avalon (1986), and Wheeling (1986).